-Source: Civil Service Commission, Department of Budget and Management Includes workers employed by national government agencies and government owned or governmentcontrolled corporations.
+Source: Civil Service Commission, Department of Budget and Management

 There has always been policy support for good governance in the Philippines as embodied in various constitutional provisions, statutes, executive orders (EOs), and administrative rules and regulations.
 There are specific sections of the Medium-Term Philippine Development Plan (MTPDP), the latest version of which is for the period 2004-10, devoted to good governance.
 However, the prevalent organisational structures and mechanisms, administrative systems and processes, and general institutional arrangements have revealed governance weaknesses, as manifested by the ineffective implementation of laws, inefficient delivery of public services and persistence of graft and corruption.
 These weaknesses have led the government to initiate and implement reforms for good governance rooted under the principles of accountability, efficiency and transparency.